Constantin Dobrescu-Argeș: Scandal

 Dobrescu was returned to the Assembly a final time in 1895, after defeating the National Liberal Daniil Sterescu 645 votes to 280.
 In the latter race, he shared a ticket with his brother-in-law Valescu.
 Partida also won a seat for Muscel, taken by M. Moisescu, with Dincă Schileru as a dissident National Liberal.
 The campaign in Vâlcea County was mounted by Ștefan Drăghicescu, with Partida registered locally as the Peasants and Workers' Party.
 It failed to win Drăghicescu a seat.
 Dobrescu also backed a Mușătești native, the policeman Ion Niculescu-Fotografu, who was running for a deputy's seat in Suceava County.
 At the time, the two were close friends, with Dobrescu acting as a ghostwriter for Niculescu, and advertising for his artisans' guild.
+One report has it that the two of them worked on a series of handicraft-themed albums.
+Niculescu had paid for these to be printed, but could not make a profit, and blamed Dobrescu for the debacle.

 By then, Dobrescu's party had shifted some of its weight toward Muscel, with Gazeta being printed from Câmpulung before finally relocating to Bucharest.
 According to Dobrescu, during the 1895 electoral campaign Catargiu had ordered a clampdown on the printing press in Mușătești, with authorities threatening his readers throughout the region.
 The editorial offices, however, remained in place.
 Valescu was tasked with editing Gazeta Țăranilor.
 He was singled out for retribution by the Conservative government, who suspended him from his job as a schoolteacher and wished to have him barred from that profession altogether.
 Dobrescu resolved this issue by assigning the editorial position to Rădoi, a former judge; he finally donated Gazeta to Valescu in 1896.
 In August 1895, Rădoi highlighted his and Partida's legalist credentials during an audience with King Carol.
 The monarch asked him to specify the difference between Dobrescu's followers and the socialists, to which Rădoi allegedly replied: "The socialists are mostly active in the cities, among the industrial workers, whereas we mostly work in the villages."